whitesmith/flooper/README.md

 #### HTML & CSS
 Don't be a bad boy and put js-hooks classes in your CSS files please.
-Required CSS for the plugin to work
+This is the required and minimal HTML and CSS for the plugin to work.

+<small>Note: your classNames and jsHooks can be different</small>

 ```HTML
 <!-- required hooks -->